jarmokivekas/tuamk-thesis/doc/overview.md

 to have a robust system.
 When tuning the monitoring system to a certain band, one can not be certain of what signals will be present at those frequencies.

-In spectrum monitoring it is often desirable to be able to record the presence of signals regardless of their power.
+In spectrum monitoring, it is often desirable to be able to record the presence of signals regardless of their power.
 A general monitoring application may not have given standardized specifications to conform to in the same manner as a traditional receiver purpose-built for a specific communications application.
-A purpose-built receiver doesn't necessarily need to work with signal strenghts that are too low or too high to conform with the expected signal strenghts given in the application's standard.
+A purpose-built receiver doesn't necessarily need to work with signal strengths that are too low or too high to conform with the expected signal strengths given in the application's standard.
 Out-of-spec signals can be rejected and ignored.

-Simplified measurement of the RF energy on present on a band can be done on on attenuated version of the signal, in order to to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.
+Simplified measurement of the RF energy on present on a band can be done on on attenuated version of the signal, in order to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.

 This added level of protection may come at the expense of performance, as sensing the power of a band and setting the receiver gain before tuning the radio peripheral to the band in question will some amount time.
 This additional time can accumulate if the system is used to scan a wide band of spectrum by constantly re-tuning the radio peripheral, making each full scan take significantly longer.